linode/docs/docs/development/python/manage-python-environments-pipenv.md

 ## What is Pipenv?

-[Pipenv](https://docs.pipenv.org/), Python's officially recommended package management tool, combines the functionality of Pip and Virtualenv, along with the best features of packaging tools from other languages such as Bundler and NPM.
+[Pipenv](https://docs.pipenv.org/) is Python's officially recommended package management tool.
+It combines the functionality of Pip and Virtualenv, along with the best features of packaging tools from other languages such as Bundler and NPM.
 This results in a simplified workflow for installing packages and managing virtual environments.

 ### Install Pipenv